guenthertom/stata-crashcourse/units/unit06_dataset_building/README.md

 # Unit 6 – Building your data set

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+This unit introduces Stata’s merging and appending functionalities, teaching you how to combine datasets using identifiers and manage related options and errors.

 ## 📄 Slides

-Read the [slides for this unit](slides06.pdf) before watching the video.
+Read the [slides for this unit](unit06_slides.pdf) before watching the video.

 <br><br>